joeavanzato/LogBoost/README.md

 To use this tool, a free API key from MaxMind is required - once an account is registered, a personal license key can be generated at https://www.maxmind.com/en/accounts/.

-This license key must be provided in one of 3 ways to the tool:
+In order to update MaxMind MMDBs, you must provide your Account ID and API Key in one of 3 ways to the tool:
 * via commandline argument '-api'
 * via environment variable 'MM_API'
 * via file in current working directory named 'mm_api.txt'

+The expected format is "$ACCOUNTID:$APIKEY" - for example, -api "222111:6ij3x2_GRChRSGRAWeHuFbu4W136UDGdrLeV_sse"

 The tool will automatically download and extract the latest version of each database if they are not found in the current working directory.